Advertisement

 The recommended dose of avalglucosidase alfa is 20 mg/kg of body weight administered once every 2 weeks.

-Dose modification for IOPD patients: For IOPD patients who experience lack of improvement or insufficient response in cardiac, respiratory, and/or motor function while receiving 20 mg/kg, a dose increase to 40 mg/kg every other week should be considered in the absence of safety concerns (e.g., severe hypersensitivity, anaphylactic reactions, or risk of fluid overload).
+Dose modification for IOPD patients: For IOPD (infantile-onset Pompe disease) patients who experience lack of improvement or insufficient response in cardiac, respiratory, and/or motor function while receiving 20 mg/kg, a dose increase to 40 mg/kg every other week should be considered in the absence of safety concerns (e.g., severe hypersensitivity, anaphylactic reactions, or risk of fluid overload).

 In patients who do not tolerate avalglucosidase alfa at 40 mg/kg every other week (e.g., severe hypersensitivity, anaphylactic reactions, or risk of fluid overload), consider decreasing the dose to 20 mg/kg every other week (see Precautions).